regann91/Crossy-Road-Game/README.md

 You can also move the camera using W, A, S, D, Z, Space (Forward, Left, Backwards, Right, Up, Down).
 Pressing C reinitializes camera position.

-Pressing R allows to change rendering mode (Color, Wireframe, Wireframe with hidden face removal).
+Pressing R allows changing between different rendering modes (Color, Wireframe, Wireframe with hidden face removal).
 Pressing V changes the viewing mode (Third person, First person, Side view, Above view).
+Pressing X allows toggling between Gouraud & Phong shading.

 Pressing P will activate cheat mode, allowing the character to pass through obstacles and not die when colliding with a car or the water.